IntentArchitect/Docs/articles/release-notes/intent-architect-v4.1.md

 #### Other quality-of-life enhancements
 - Navigating through the 'Go to Definition' context menu options (`F12` shortcut), will open the relevant designer and select they type.
 - Internals of reference packages can now be explored from within the designer.
 - Diagrams will delay loading while a module restoration is in progress.
 Afterward, it will automatically load.
-This enhancement prevents erros caused by loading designers before the required modules have been restored.
+This enhancement prevents errors caused by loading designers before the required modules have been restored.
 - Associations now only require their type-reference to be specified if the name is configured to be Hidden.
 - And a whole list of bug fixes :)